 Where is the garden?

-The garden is located at the front of Aqwest’s main administration building at 5 MacKinnon Way, Bunbury and can be viewed at any time.
+The garden is located at 5 MacKinnon Way, Bunbury and can be viewed at any time.

 The team behind the garden

 The garden has been designed and installed by Bunbury landscaping company Verve Landscapes, which has been endorsed by Irrigation Australia as a Waterwise Garden Irrigator.
-For more information visit: www.irrigationaustralia.com.au.
+For more information visit the Waterwise Program website.